hupili/py-hupili/README.md

    * I believe different people have different collections.
    I don't want to mess the public index.
    Probably `utility` will be used later for more important purpose?

+## Why the module files are prefixed with "pl"?

+   * Some names are taken by the standard libs and my editor's plugin complains. e.g. `time`.